ak12033/Visual-Cleanup/README.md

 # 🖼️ Background Remover Pro

-**Virtual Cleanup** is a full-stack image background removal application built with the **MERN stack**.
+**Visual Cleanup** is a full-stack image background removal application built with the **MERN stack**.
 It provides users with the ability to upload images and seamlessly remove their backgrounds using the **ClipDrop API**.
 The application features a **credit-based system powered by Razorpay**, where users purchase credits to remove images.
 It also integrates **Clerk** for secure authentication and user management.

 ---